Carson133/team-profile-viewer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a simple e-commerce backend software made using sequelize express!
+This is a simple tem profile viewer and profile creator!

 <!-- GETTING STARTED -->
 ## Getting Started